AdobeDocs/campaign-classic-learn.en/help/overview.md

 ---
-title: Adobe Campaign Classic Tutorials - Overview
+title: Adobe Campaign Classic v7 Tutorials
 description: Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and Cross-channel Execution.
 This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign Standard.
 sub-product: Campaign Classic
 feature: Overview